THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 These length of cruise Rainforest Passes can only be purchased once you are on board your Disney cruise ship.
 We head straight to the spa when we board the Disney cruise.

 There are only a limited number of the length of cruise passes available for the Rainforest.
 We have heard different numbers for how many, but Disney has never released the official figure.

-There are changing rooms opposite the Rainforest Room.
+There are changing rooms close to the Disney Cruise Rainforest Room.
 Here you will find bathrooms, lockers, toiletries, showers and a sauna.
 There are also flip flops provided for use in the Rainforest Room.
 We would suggest using these or bringing your own.

 The showers in the changing areas are large and have really nice shampoo and conditioner available.
 You can use these at any time.
 Even though the showers in the staterooms are relatively large for a cruise ship, it is nice to use these sometimes, particularly because the free products available are so nice!

 The lockers are operated by a number key code.
 You simply have to remember your code and of course which locker you chose.
 Ok so we know that isn’t always that simple!
 We did see that people forgot and then had to ask one of the spa staff to help them.

 When you have finished in the Rainforest Room you just go back to the reception desk and hand them your bracelet key.
 They will then return your Key to the World.